Real Estate in The Netherlands

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in The Netherlands can be a daunting task.
 To start, you will want to consider your budget, desired area, and amenities that you would like in a home.
 Then, you can begin your search by looking online or through your local real estate agents.
 You also may want to consider furniture rental service companies like IKEA, which offer rental furniture packages and monthly rental payment plans.
 Additionally, there are housing agencies and websites, like Expatica, that can help match you with a property.
-Finally, when it comes to signing a contract, it is advisable to consult a lawyer to ensure that all terms are legitimate and in your favor," said one person in Netherlands.
+Finally, when it comes to signing a contract, it is advisable to consult a lawyer to ensure that all terms are legitimate and in your favor," explained one expat living in Netherlands.

 Get Quote